isopink/isopink.github.io/_posts/2025-04-05-Learning problem.md

 title: Lecture 1 : The Learning Problem
 ---

 In this time, I will introduce the concept of the learning problem in the context of machine learning.
-The discussion will proceed in the following five parts:
+The discussion will proceed in the following five parts :

 1. Example of machine learning